 - 8.1 Following the decision of the Investigatory Powers Tribunal in the case of C v The Police and the Secretary of State for the Home Office IPT/03/32/H dated 14 November 2006, Councils may only engage the Act when in performance of their "core functions".
 These are the specific public functions undertaken by local authorities e.g. dealing with fly tipping, in contrast to the ordinary functions which are undertaken by all authorities e.g. employment issues, contractual arrangements, etc. The disciplining of an employee is not a core function, although related criminal investigations may be.
-The protection of the Act may therefore be available in relation to associated criminal investigations so long as the activity is deemed to be necessary and proportionate. - 8.2 Surveillance which falls outside the Act should be dealt with in accordance with the Data Protection Act and the Employment Practices Code issued by the Information Commissioner's Office.
+The protection of the Act may therefore be available in relation to associated criminal investigations so long as the activity is deemed to be necessary and proportionate. - 8.2 Surveillance which falls outside the Act should be dealt with in accordance with Data Protection legislation and the Employment Practices Code issued by the Information Commissioner's Office.
+Regard should also be had to the Council's Investigations Code of Practice document.
+Use of the Non- RIPA process should be considered.
 For further guidance on this matter you should refer to the Council's Legal Department